rocktemplates/rock/README.md

 Node.js - rock
 =================

-Rock generates and scaffolds file structures or project skeletons from templates.
+Rock generates file structures or project skeletons based off of predefined templates.
 You can find a list of all of the templates on the [Github rocktemplates page][1].

 Why?
 ----

-Do you constantly find yourself writing a lot of new libraries for Node.js and have to create the `package.json`, `README`, `LICENSE`, `lib/`, `test/` files over and over again?
+Do you constantly finding yourself writing a lot of new libraries for Node.js and having to create the `package.json`, `README`, `LICENSE`, `lib/`, `test/` files over and over again?
 Well, I did.
 Sometimes I was writing JavaScript libraries or CoffeeScript apps.
-But over and over I was getting annoyed at having to create the same file structure over and over again.
+But over and over I was getting annoyed of having to create the same file structure over and over again.

 I stumbled upon a few solutions, but they all seem to do more than just generate a file structure from a template.
 That's all I wanted.
 Oh, and I wanted it to be programmatic too.
-So, if I wanted to build a blogging engine or another Rails clone in JS, I could leverage `rock` to generate the files.
+So, if I wanted to build a blogging engine or another Rails clone in JS, I could leverage `rock` to generate the empty templates.

 As it stands now, `rock` is written in Node.js.
 But the actual templates themselves could be for any language.